Eyoatam/deno_gif/README.md

 ![](https://img.shields.io/badge/deno-^1.4.0-informational?logo=deno")

 > I made this library to practice using deno and creating deno modules <br>
-> but you can use it to convert video files to gifs
+> but it can successfully convert videos to gifs

-Turn videos into gifs.

 ## Installation